Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Numerical results for the two-population Kuramoto-Sakaguchi model

 To investigate how such an effective stochastic dynamics is generated in the deterministic two-population KS model, we examine the statistical behaviour of $Z$, which captures the driving interaction term of the synchronised population $P_1$ with the desynchronised population $P_2$ (cf. \eqref{eq:babyadler1}).
-Figure~\ref{fig:heat} shows the empirical distribution of the driving term $Z$ for a fixed number of oscillators $N=16$.
-To generate the empirical distribution we simulated \eqref{eq:abrams_1}--\eqref{eq:abrams_2} for $10,000$ time units, and determined $Z$ from the desynchronised population, employing the symmetry of the model, irrespective if that is population $P_1$ or $P_2$.
+Figure~\ref{fig:heat} shows the empirical distribution of the driving term $Z$ for $N=16$ oscillators.
+To generate the empirical distribution, we simulated \eqref{eq:abrams_1}--\eqref{eq:abrams_2} for $10,000$ time units, and determined $Z$ from the desynchronised population, employing the symmetry of the model, irrespective of whether that is population $P_1$ or $P_2$.
 The real and imaginary parts of $Z$ are well approximated by a Gaussian with an empirical mean of $\langle Z\rangle=0.6243 + 0.1007\, i$.
 The angular brackets $\langle\cdot \rangle$ denote a temporal average.

 Figure~\ref{fig:varN} shows how the variance of the real and imaginary components of $Z$ varies with system size $N$.
 It is clearly seen that the variance decreases as $1/N$.
 The Gaussianity of the distribution and the scaling of the variance with approximately $1/N$ suggests that finite-size fluctuations of $Z$ around its thermodynamic mean $\langle Z\rangle$ are governed by an underlying central limit theorem and